 Around The Resort

 At the Westin Kierland Resort & Spa, we celebrate the rich legacy of Arizona.
-Our hallways and grounds pay tribute to the people and landscape that have shaped the state’s cultural heritage.
+Our hallways, public spaces and grounds pay tribute to the people and landscape that have shaped the state’s cultural heritage.

-As you explore the Resort, you will see descriptive plaques written by the state’s official historian Marshall Trimble that share the details of Arizona’s rich history and those who had an important role in shaping it.
-Discovery Hall, Expedition Hall and Visionaries Hall are named as such to honor those who created the Essence of Arizona, from river explorers like John Wesley Powell to Native American tribal chiefs and heads of state.
+As you explore the Resort, you will find details of Arizona’s rich history and those who had an important role in shaping it.
+Discovery Hall, Expedition Hall and Visionaries Hall are named as such to honor those who created the Essence of Arizona, from river explorers such as John Wesley Powell to Native American tribal chiefs and heads of state.
 With these efforts, we hope to carry on the spirit of those who came before us – visionaries who made Arizona what it is today.

-Rare photographs, an ever-changing collection of paintings and commissioned artworks are prominently displayed throughout the elegant hallways and venues, capturing the wondrous essence of Arizona for all to enjoy.
-A self-guided walking tour is available to lead you through the areas of the Resort that showcase our state’s incredible history.
+Photographs and artworks are prominently displayed throughout the elegant hallways and venues, capturing the wondrous essence of Arizona for all to enjoy.

 More information on the Kierland FlowRider.